 INCOMING TRANSFER STUDENTS:

 Transfer students will need to submit a WCU Transfer Application for admission into the institution.
+To allow time for receipt and processing of transcripts transfer students should submit this application at least 10 days prior to the program application deadline.
 Following that, they will need to apply to the BSN Program.

 Applicants are responsible for reviewing the admission and prerequisite requirements in advance of the application deadline.
 University admissions and/or meeting the minimum requirements for program admission does not guarantee acceptance into the BSN Program.